WHAT HAPPENS TO LIFE INSURANCE IF YOU GO TO JAIL

 In such cases, the funds might be held in trust, with installments provided periodically to cover various needs, or it could be paid out in full once the beneficiary completes their prison term.

-Types of Deaths not Covered by Life Insurance Policies
+Types of Deaths Not Covered by Life Insurance Policies

 Similarly, if the policyholder is executed due to a death sentence, this scenario might be treated as a suicide by the policy and therefore, would not typically qualify for a payout.